Livonians: The Middle Ages

 Historically, the Livonians lived in two separate areas of Latvia, one group in Livonia and another on the northern coast of Courland.
 The latter were referred as Curonians, together with the Balts living there.
-The Livonians referred to themselves as rāndalist ("coast dwellers") and supported themselves mainly by fishing, but also by agriculture and animal husbandry.
-Since they controlled an important trade route, the Daugava River (Livonian: Väina), their culture was highly developed through trade with the Gotlanders, Russians and Finns, and, from the end of the first millennium AD onwards, with the Germans, Swedes and Danes.
+The Livonians referred to themselves as rāndalist 'coast dwellers' and supported themselves mainly by fishing, but also by agriculture and animal husbandry.
+Since they controlled an important trade route, the Daugava River (Livonian: Vēna), their culture was highly developed through trade with the Gotlanders, Russians and Finns, and, from the end of the first millennium AD onwards, with the Germans, Swedes and Danes.

 However, with the traders came missionaries from Western Europe who wanted to convert the pagan Livonians to Christianity.
 One of the first people to convert some Livonians to Christianity was the Danish archbishop Absalon, who supposedly built a church in the Livonian village today known as Kolka.
 In the 12th century, Germans invaded Livonia and established a base in Uexküll, known today as Ikšķile.
 Archbishop Hartwig II converted some Livonians in the surrounding area, including the local chieftain Caupo of Turaida, who later allied himself with the Germans.

-After Meinhard died in 1196, his place was taken by Berthold.
+After Meinhard, a German who was the first Bishop of Livonia, died in 1196, his place was taken by Berthold of Hanover.
 Berthold tried to convert the Livonians by force, launching two raids on Livonia.
 The first took place in 1196, but he was forced to retreat to Germany after being ambushed near Salaspils.
 He tried again in 1198, but this time he was killed by the Livonian soldier Ymaut.

 Berthold was followed by Albert von Buxhövden, who forced the Livonian leaders at the mouth of the Daugava River to give him land to build a Christian settlement.
 Building started in 1201.
 From this settlement, the city of Riga grew.